cfv-project/cfv/README.md

 * [Python Imaging Library (PIL)](https://www.pythonware.com/products/pil/) or
   [Pillow](https://python-pillow.org/) – only needed if you want to create the dimensions column of .crc files.
-* [python-fchksum](http://code.fluffytapeworm.com/projects) – may speed up checksumming
-  speed a bit, especially if your python was not built with the mmap module.

 ## Install